 Funded by two grants totaling more than $1.7 million from the Andrew W. Mellon Foundation, the Composer in Residence (CIR) program provides a highly individualized professional development path for today’s most promising opera composers, selected on a competitive basis.

 The program fosters tomorrow’s masterpieces of American opera through individualized creative development.
-The composers in the program are eager to step beyond his or her musical comfort zones, and challenge preconceived notions of what opera and music can be.
-They work zealously with the resident companies to take this timeless art form and infuse it with the technological, creative, and collaborative sensibilities most relevant to our time.
+The Composer in Residence (CIR) is eager to step beyond his or her musical comfort zones.
+He or she works zealously with the resident companies and advisors to take this timeless art form and infuse it with the artistic, technological, creative, and collaborative sensibilities most relevant to our time.

-While there is no pre-determined creative output required, composers are encouraged to make best use of resources by focusing their residency around one or more musical works.
-The resulting works may be considered for performance by the collaborators.
+While there is no pre-determined creative output required, composers are encouraged to make the best use of their resources.
+Learn more about the residency here.

 LISTEN: What does opera sound like today?
 Opera Philadelphia Composers in Residence Lembit Beecher and Missy Mazzoli joined WHYY's Radio Times with Marty Moss-Coane on Nov.
 1, 2013 to discuss the future of opera.
 They were joined by Montreal-based composer Ana Sokolovic in advance of the American premiere of her a cappella, chamber opera Svadba-Wedding at Opera Philadelphia.